Capri205/OBWEReplacer/README.md

 this plugin.
 In our build server we use a lot of item frames for vehicle head lights and tail lights,<br>
 as well as traffic lights and torches for airport lights.
 Using the glow item frame makes these come<br>
 alive as it glows the item in the frame so at night these look fabulous!
 They are by far the best<br>
-for simulating different colored point lights.
-Converting these by hand would have been an<br>
+for simulating different colored point lights, especially if you make the frame invisible.
+Converting<br>
-absolutely mammoth undertaking, but with this plugin we can swap thousands in one world edit selection!<br>
+these by hand would have been an absolutely mammoth undertaking, but with this plugin we can swap out<br>
-You can even provide the content which which to fill the <to> item frame!<br>
+thousands in one world edit selection!
+You can even provide the content which which to fill the <to><br>
+item frame and set whether the frame should be visible or invisible!<br>

 Regular item frames:<br>
 <img src="https://ob-mc.net/repo/obwereplacer_2.png" width="450" height="247">